rymanalu/factory-generator/README.md

-# factory-generator
+# Laravel 5 Model Factory Generator [WIP]

-Laravel 5 Model Factory Generator
+This package offer a lazy way to create a new model factory files, since Laravel has no Artisan command to generate model factory.